pengyuanwei/pengyuanwei.github.io/_pages/about.md

 Background and History
 ======
-Before I joined UCL, I received my Bachelor Degree at Beijing University of Chemical Technology in 2021, the major is Mechanical Automation; and my Master Degree at University of Bristol in 2022, the major is Biorobotics.
+Before I joined UCL, I received my Bachelor Degree at the Beijing University of Chemical Technology in 2021, the major is Mechanical Automation; and my Master Degree at the University of Bristol in 2022, the major is Biorobotics.

 <br />